eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-06_re-considering-trending-page.md

 - - -

-This page is synchronized from the post: [Re-considering Trending Page](https://steemit.com/@deanliu/re-considering-trending-page)
+This page is synchronized from the post: ['Re-considering Trending Page'](https://steemit.com/@deanliu/re-considering-trending-page)